Developing a leadership culture in your high growth technology business

 Your focused conversation among the leadership team should be distinct from broader discussions about company culture more generally.
 Engage with the whole business, both formally (through workshops and company surveys) and informally (ask your team what they expect from you as a leader, and for feedback on how you are doing).
 Build as complete a picture as you can about how your current leadership culture is perceived and what can be done to make it better.

-3. Own leadership culture from the top
+3. Organisational and leadership culture always comes from the top – own it

 4. Invest in developing your leaders